liviucotfas/ase-web-and-cloud-applications-security/05 - MVCStore - Controllers, Actions, Views.md

     ```C#
     public class HomeController : Controller
     {
-        private IStoreRepository repository;
+        private readonly IProductService _productService;

-        public HomeController(IStoreRepository repo)
+        public HomeController(IProductService productService)
         {
-            repository = repo;
+            _productService = productService;
         }

-        public IActionResult Index()
+        public async Task<IActionResult> Index(CancellationToken ct)
         {
+            var products = await _productService.GetAllProductsAsync(ct);
-            return View(repository.Products);
+            return View(products);
         }
     }
     ```

-    > When ASP.NET Core needs to create a new instance of the `HomeController` class to handle an HTTP request, it will inspect the constructor and see that it requires an object that implements the `IStoreRepository` interface.
-To determine what implementation class should be used, ASP.NET Core consults the configuration in the `Startup` class, which tells it that `EFStoreRepository` should be used and that a new instance should be created for every request.
-ASP.NET Core creates a new `EFStoreRepository` object and uses it to invoke the `HomeController` constructor to create the controller object that will process the HTTP request.
+    > When ASP.NET Core needs to create a new instance of the `HomeController` class to handle an HTTP request, it will inspect the constructor and see that it requires an object that implements the `IProductService` interface.
+To determine what implementation class should be used, ASP.NET Core consults the configuration in the `Program` class, which tells it that `ProductService` should be used and that a new instance should be created for every request.
+ASP.NET Core creates a new `ProductService` object and uses it to invoke the `HomeController` constructor to create the controller object that will process the HTTP request.

-    > This is known as **dependency injection**, and its approach allows the `HomeController` object to access the application’s repository through the `IStoreRepository` interface without knowing which implementation class has been configured.
-I could reconfigure the service to use a different implementation class—one that doesn’t use Entity Framework Core, for example—and dependency injection means that the controller will continue to work without changes.
+    > This is known as **dependency injection**, and its approach allows the `HomeController` object to access the application's data through the `IProductService` interface without knowing which implementation class has been configured.
+The service layer handles all business logic and data access operations, keeping the controller thin and focused on handling HTTP requests.

 ##  3. <a name='UnitTestingtheHomeController'></a>Unit Testing the HomeController

-2. We can unit test that the controller is accessing the repository correctly by creating a mock repository, injecting it into the constructor of the `HomeController` class, and then calling the `Index` method to get the response that contains the list of products.
+2. We can unit test that the controller is accessing the service correctly by creating a mock service, injecting it into the constructor of the `HomeController` class, and then calling the `Index` method to get the response that contains the list of products.
 We then compare the `Product` objects we get to what we would expect from the test data in the mock implementation.

     ```C#
     public class HomeControllerTests
     {
         [Fact]
-        public void Can_Use_Repository()
+        public async Task Can_Use_Service()
         {
             // Arrange
-            Mock<IStoreRepository> mock = new Mock<IStoreRepository>();
+            Mock<IProductService> mock = new Mock<IProductService>();
-            mock.Setup(m => m.Products).Returns(
+            mock.Setup(m => m.GetAllProductsAsync(It.IsAny<CancellationToken>()))
+                .ReturnsAsync(new List<Product>
-                (new Product[] {
+                {
                     new Product {ProductID = 1, Name = "P1"},
                     new Product {ProductID = 2, Name = "P2"}
-                    }).AsQueryable<Product>()
-                 );
+                });

             HomeController controller = new HomeController(mock.Object);

             // Act
-            IEnumerable<Product>? result = (controller.Index() as ViewResult)?.ViewData.Model as IEnumerable<Product>;
+            IEnumerable<Product>? result = (await controller.Index(CancellationToken.None) as ViewResult)?.ViewData.Model as IEnumerable<Product>;

             // Assert
             Product[] prodArray = result?.ToArray() ??
 Array.Empty<Product>();